evpo/EncryptPad/deps/botan/doc/api_ref/tls.rst

      .. note::

-        SEED and 3DES are deprecated and will be removed in a future release.
+        All CBC ciphersuites are deprecated and will be removed in a future release.

  .. cpp:function:: std::vector<std::string> allowed_macs() const